MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-overview.md

  1. High availability/fault tolerance <!-- choose preferred term -->
  1. Recovering from human errors
- 1. Azure zone failure
+ 1. Azure availability zone failure
  1. Azure datacenter failure
  1. Outage of an Azure region

 <!-- align these names with header titles if changed in either location-->

 This overview describes capabilities that Azure Data Explorer provides for business continuity and disaster recovery.
-Learn how to recover from events that could cause data loss, or cause your database and application to become unavailable.
+Some basic capabilities are built in, but most rely on users to set up their clusters in an architecture that most suits their disaster recovery objectives.
+Learn about different solutions and architectures, and how they address events that would otherwise cause data loss or unavailability.

 ## Built in fault tolerance

 ### Persistence Layer/Storage layer
 <!-- choose preferred term -->

-Azure Storage automatically provides fault tolerance, with the default redundancy offering Locally Redundant Storage within a datacenter.
-Three replicas are persisted, and in the event of loss of a replica in use, another is deployed without disruption.
+Azure Storage automatically provides fault tolerance, with the default setting offering Locally Redundant Storage (LRS) within a datacenter.
+Three replicas are persisted.
+If a replica is lost while in use, another is deployed without disruption.

-Further resiliency is offered at an additional cost with Zone Redundant Storage.
-In this setup, replicas are intelligently placed across availability zones for maximum intra-region resiliency.
-This availability zone configuration selection is only supported at provision-time.
+If you need further resiliency, Zone Redundant Storage places replicas across availability zones.
+This feature incurs added costs.

+> [!Note]
+> Availability zone configuration selection is only supported at the time of provision.

 ### Compute layer/Availability zones
 <!-- choose preferred term -->

-Azure Data Explorer is a distributed computing platform and can have two to many nodes depending on scale, and per node role type.
-At provision time, selecting availability zones distributes the node deployment, intelligently, across zones providing maximum resiliency, intra-region.
-An availability zone failure, will not result in a complete outage, but performance degradation, until recovery of the zone.
-Availability zone selection (or not) is an architectural consideration and strictly, a provision-time configuration that cannot be changed post-provisioning.
+Azure Data Explorer is a distributed computing platform and can have two to many nodes depending on scale, and node role type.
+At provision time, select availability zones to distribute the node deployment, across zones for maximum intra-region resiliency.
+An availability zone failure will not result in a complete outage.
+You will, however, experience performance degradation until recovery of the zone.

+> [!Note]
+> Availability zone selection (or not) is only supported at the time of provision.

 ### Leader-Follower cluster configuration

-Azure Data Explorer provides an optional but useful [capability](https://docs.microsoft.com/azure/data-explorer/follower) for a cluster (lets call it a leader) to be followed by zero to many clusters (lets call them followers) for read only access to the leader's data and metadata, including automated synchronization (create, append, drop) of changes in the leader to the follower.
-While the leaders could span Azure regions, it is strongly recommended to host follower clusters in the same region as the leader.
-In this setup, if the leader cluster is down or databases or tables accidentally dropped, the follower clusters will lose access until recovered in the leader. <!-- what does this protect against? -->
+Azure Data Explorer provides an optional [capability](follower.md)] for a cluster (a 'leader') to be followed by other clusters ('followers') for read-only access to the leader's data and metadata.
+Changes in the leader (create, append, drop) are automatically synchronized to the follower.
+While the leaders could span Azure regions, the follower clusters should be hosted in the same region(s) as the leader.
+If the leader cluster is down or databases/tables are accidentally dropped, the follower clusters will lose access until recovered in the leader.

 ## Recovering from human error- user accidentally dropped a cluster, database, or table

 ### Accidental cluster or database deletion

 Accidental cluster or database deletion is an irrecoverable action.
-The Azure Data Explorer resource owner can prevent this by enabling the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; capability, available at the Azure resource level.
+The Azure Data Explorer resource owner can prevent data loss by enabling the delete &quot;[lock](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)&quot; capability, available at the Azure resource level.

 ### Accidental table deletion

-Users with table admin permissions or higher are allowed to [drop tables](https://docs.microsoft.com/azure/data-explorer/kusto/management/drop-table-command).
-If one of those users accidentally drops a table, you can recover it using the [.undo drop table](https://docs.microsoft.com/azure/data-explorer/kusto/management/undo-drop-table-command) command.
-For this command to be successful, you must first enable the *recoverability* property in the [retention policy](https://docs.microsoft.com/azure/data-explorer/kusto/management/retentionpolicy).
+Users with table admin permissions or higher are allowed to [drop tables](kusto/management/drop-table-command.md).
+If one of those users accidentally drops a table, you can recover it using the [.undo drop table](kusto/management/undo-drop-table-command.md) command.
+For this command to be successful, you must first enable the *recoverability* property in the [retention policy](kusto/management/retentionpolicy.md).

 ### Accidental external table deletion

+[External tables](kusto/query/schema-entities/externaltables.md) are Kusto query schema entities that reference data stored outside the database.
-Deletion of an external table merely deletes the table metadata.
+Deletion of an external table only deletes the table metadata.
 You can recover it by re-executing the table creation command.
-Azure storage offers [soft delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) capability that protects against accidental deletion or overwrite of a file/blob for a user-configured amount of time.
+Use the [soft delete](https://docs.microsoft.com/azure/storage/blobs/storage-blob-soft-delete) capability to protect against accidental deletion or overwrite of a file/blob for a user-configured amount of time.

 ## Azure availability zone failure